OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 32. Add default model
 33. Train model on train+val combined
 34. use position as a feature but ONLY when random is False
+35. prop_review_score - 0 means there have been no reviews, null that the information is not available.
+What to do?

 # DONE: